MDTAHSINURRAHMAN/Assignment-05/readme.md

 ## Functionalities

-- **Donation and History Button Functionality**:
-  - Clicking the "History" button will hide the donation data and display the history.
-  - Clicking the "Donation" button will hide the history and display the donation data.
 - **Donation Functionality for Each Card**:
   - When the "Donate Now" button is clicked:
     - The donation input will be deducted from the total account balance, and the updated balance will be shown.